 McCarthy’s next operational deployment occurred in 2001, when he spent six months as the deputy force engineer in the United Nations Mission in Ethiopia and Eritrea.
 During this period he was prescribed mefloquine, and experienced a variety of adverse side effects including depression.
 As is the case with many military personnel, he was unable to clearly distinguish these from the stresses of the operational environment in the demanding peacekeeping mission.
 When he experienced an episode of what he describes as mild suicide ideation however, he stopped taking the drug and, as per the advice from the manufacturer, assumed that there would be no long-term side effects.
 On his return home to Australia, McCarthy experienced severe depression, was unable to attend his new posting and was charged for absence without leave by Lieutenant Colonel Marcus Fielding.
 Although the charges were eventually dropped, this episode effectively ended his prospects for future promotion.

-Despite recurrent major depression and other debilitating neurological symptoms that he now realises are the result of the undiagnosed neurotoxic brain injury he sustained in 2001, McCarthy has continued to serve in the Army for a further 14 years.
-His postings in Australia have included executive officer of the largest engineer regiment in the Army, and he has completed operational deployments to Sumatra in 2005, Iraq in 2006 and Afghanistan in 2011-12 and 2013.
+Despite recurrent major depression and other debilitating neurological symptoms that he now realises are the result of the undiagnosed neurotoxic brain injury he sustained in 2001, McCarthy continued to serve in the Army for a further 16 years.
+His postings in Australia included executive officer of the largest engineer regiment in the Army, and he completed operational deployments to Sumatra in 2005, Iraq in 2006 and Afghanistan in 2011-12 and 2013.
 When he sought further treatment for depression in early 2014, he discovered the published research on mefloquine neurotoxicity that finally explained his chronic condition.
-Naively, he presented the relevant papers to his doctors but was ignored and is yet to receive a proper diagnosis.
+Naively, he presented the relevant papers to his doctors but these were ignored.
 In a practice condoned by ADF Surgeon General, Rear Admiral Robyn Walker, he was sedated with an off-label use of the anti-psychotic drug Seroquel.
 Later, on the advice of his doctor, McCarthy’s Commanding Officer Lieutenant Colonel Amanda Johnston informed him that he had to “climb out of his hole.”
 After repeated requests for referral to a neurologist, he received an initial consultation from Dr Miriam Welgampola, who then refused to take his case on the basis that he would be entitled to make a claim under the Veterans Entitlements Act.
 He was then referred to Dr Phillip Cremer, who informed him that his neurological symptoms are psychosomatic and referred him to a psychologist for counselling.
 Like most other mefloquine veterans, he managed the symptoms of his permanent brain injury by himself, without acknowledgement, medical support or rehabilitation, unable to trust any doctors in the corrupted ADF medical system.

 In response to this experience he drafted an outreach program for Australian veterans affected by mefloquine neurotoxicity and pursued this without success through several avenues.
 He eventually raised the proposal with the Australian Defence Force’s Director of Military Medicine, Colonel Leonard Brennan, who told him portentously “I wish you the best of luck going forward but suspect that you will be frustrated.”
 McCarthy later discovered that Brennan was directly involved in conducting the 2000-2002 unethical mefloquine and tafenoquine drug trials in Timor Leste.
 Shortly thereafter, in the first indication of the corruption that he later discovered has run rampant in the Australian Defence Force medical system for at least two decades, he was formally threatened with disciplinary action.
 Yet despite having had no medical training and experiencing the cognitive impairment of his brain injury, some of the research that McCarthy has undertaken in order to overcome this institutionalised corruption has since been published in medical-scientific journals.